AusAura/AirbusChallenge/README.md

 ## Abstract

 This is a supervised U-Net model for image segmentation, specifically for ship identification on sattelite images.

-For loss functions, Dice score and BCE + Dice score metrics are used.
-As optimizer, uses Adam.
-Activation - ELU + Sigmoid.
-Kernel initializer = he_normal.
+- Loss: Dice score, BCE + Dice Score
+- Optimizer: uses Adam.
+- Activation: ELU + Sigmoid.
+- Kernel initializer: he_normal.

+#### Installation

+1. Clone the repository.
+2. Install dependencies with the pipenv.
+3. For training, specify TRAIN_FOLDER in 'train.py' for the train dataset and other parameters.
+4. For predicting, specify DATASET_FOLDER in 'predict.py' for the train dataset and other parameters.

+#### Structure

+'models' - contains saved checkpoints (keras), histories (pickle) and models (keras).
+Used both for training and predicting.
+'output' - for saving original images blended with predicted mask (png).

+'src' - contains all the code:
+1. 'crop.py' have data generators that are used for cropping or possibly other data manipulations during training.
+2. 'interfaces.py' contains abstracts for data generators, save function and other possible extensions.
+3. 'model.py' have the model structure.
+4. 'predict.py' a script for prediction.
+5. 'train.py' a script for training the model.
+6. 'utils.py' contains miscellacious functions, in current version - for predicting only.

 ### Training